-The Gold coverage level costs more per paycheck, but your deductible is lower.
+The Gold more per paycheck, but your deductible is lower.
 If you don't expect to have a lot of health care needs, you could be spending money for benefits you don't use.

 How to Get the Right Medical Option